 Every injured patient should ask, before going forward, whether it’s really worth it to sue.
 In answering that question, the patient should be ruthlessly practical.
 Ask yourself: what amount of money would make a truly significant difference in my everyday life?
 What is too small to justify a suit?
 Then ask your attorney(s) what chance s/he thinks there is of getting that much money after all is said and done.
 If the chance is low, you may not want to bring the case.
 The down sides, in terms of intrusion in your life and invaded privacy, may simply not be worth it.

 With that said, most patients undervalue their cases.
-Many patients say they just want medical bills and lost wages paid back, when in reality those are often the least valuable parts of their case.
+Many patients say they just want medical bills and lost wages paid back, when in reality those are often the least important parts of their case.
 Moreover, case value often depends on how bad the conduct of the defendant was.
 The worse the conduct, the less trouble a jury has with making the defendant pay for the full consequences of the behavior.
-And often, truly bad conduct introduces the possibility of a punitive damages award, which can dramatically affect case value.

 And for every client I’ve worked with, there were reasons beyond money to bring the case.
 When something goes horribly wrong, injured patients want to make sure it doesn’t happen to someone else.
 They want to know that changes are happening.
 Instead, they are confronted with a medical system more interested in defeating liability than preventing the next tragedy.
 In that situation, bringing litigation is often the only way to force a defendant to confront its dangerous behavior, to correct systems problems.
 That can feel good.